Oscar Mabuyane

 Lubabalo Oscar Mabuyane (born 24 February 1974) is a South African politician who has been serving as the seventh Premier of the Eastern Cape since May 2019.
 He was previously Member of the Executive Council (MEC) for Economic Development, Environmental Affairs and Tourism in the Eastern Cape provincial government from May 2018 to May 2019.

 Formerly a businessman and aide to politician Enoch Godongwana, Mabuyane rose to political prominence through the African National Congress (ANC) and ANC Youth League in the Eastern Cape.
 He was elected ANC Provincial Secretary in 2009 and ANC Provincial Chairperson in 2017 before his ascension to the Eastern Cape Provincial Legislature in February 2018.
-In May 2022, he was elected to a second term as Provincial Chairperson in the Eastern Cape ANC.
+In May 2022, he was elected to a second term as Provincial Chairperson of the Eastern Cape ANC.

 Early life and education

 Lubabalo Oscar Mabuyane was born on 24 February 1974 in Ngcobo in the former Cape Province.
 His family is from the Xhosa-speaking Thembu tribe.
 He attended Zilimbola Junior Secondary School in the Cape, but as a teenager he left his family home to live with his father in Carletonville in the Transvaal so that he could earn money in nearby Johannesburg.
 He matriculated in 1995 at Lekoa Shandu High School in Sharpeville, Transvaal.
 In 1997, he enrolled at the University of Fort Hare in the newly constituted Eastern Cape Province; he received a Bachelor's degree in economics.

 While at Fort Hare, Mabuyane was involved in student politics: he was chairperson of a local branch of the South African Students Congress in 1999 and was elected president of the Fort Hare student representative council in 2000.
 He was also a member of the African National Congress (ANC) Youth League.

 Mabuyane later studied for a Master's degree in public administration, also from the University of Fort Hare, but he was deregistered as a student in 2021; the university claimed that admission procedures had not been followed correctly upon his enrolment.